* Committee recommendation paves way for full Senate vote

 * Vote follows split in former prime minister's party

-ROME, Oct 4 (Reuters) - An Italian Senate committee said on Friday former Prime Minister Silvio Berlusconi should be expelled from parliament due to his conviction for tax fraud, paving the way for a final decision this month that could seal his political fate.
+ROME, Oct 4 (Reuters) - An Italian Senate committee on Friday recommended that former Prime Minister Silvio Berlusconi be expelled from parliament after his conviction for tax fraud, paving the way for a final decision this month that could seal his political fate.

 The recommendation to kick out the man who has dominated Italian politics for the past two decades was taken by a cross-party committee of 23 Senators dominated by the centre-right leader's political opponents.

-The recommendation, passed by 15 votes to 8, must be ratified later this month by a vote of the full Senate, where Berlusconi's supporters are also in a minority, before he loses the Senate seat he has held since February's election.
+It will have to be ratified later this month by a vote of the full Senate, where Berlusconi's supporters are also in a minority, before he loses his seat.

-"The axemen shouldn't delude themselves, what is rolling on the floor is the title of senator, not the head of the man and the politician Berlusconi, who remains the leader and point of reference for half of the Italians," said PDL lower house speaker Renato Brunetta.
+"The axemen shouldn't delude themselves, what is rolling on the floor is the title of senator, not the head of the man and the politician Berlusconi, who remains the leader and point of reference for half of the Italians."

-After pulling his ministers from the coalition government at the weekend and calling for new elections, Berlusconi had to reverse his decision to bring down the government and, instead, back Letta in a confidence vote after dissenters in his own party threatened to tear the centre right apart.
+After pulling his ministers from the coalition government at the weekend and calling for new elections, Berlusconi had to reverse his decision to bring down the government and, instead, backed Letta in a confidence vote after dissenters in his own party threatened to tear the centre right apart.

 However, his position would be weaker and he would be robbed of the protection from arrest which parliamentarians enjoy, which could be important as he faces many other legal cases.